 Code of Ethics and Conduct.

-This Code is not intended to cover every eventuality that could arise but instead provides guiding principles as to how we should deal with a particular situation and where to go for guidance and support.
-The need for personal accountability and individual good judgement by all of us remains paramount.
+This Code is not intended to cover every eventuality but provides guiding principles as to how to deal with a particular situation and where to go for guidance and support.
+Personal accountability and individual good judgement remains paramount.

 This Code of Ethics and Conduct is incorporated in your contract with us (whether you’re an employee or a freelancer) so it is vital that you understand and comply with it.

-We take adherence to the letter and spirit of this Code seriously - our colleagues, ITV shareholders, investors, viewers, producers, suppliers, advertisers and other stakeholders expect no less from us.
-Breach of the Code could result in disciplinary action, so it’s vital that we all comply.
+We take the letter and spirit of this Code seriously - our colleagues, ITV shareholders, viewers, suppliers and other stakeholders expect no less from us.
+Breach of the Code could result in disciplinary action so please read it carefully.

-All colleagues should be treated fairly and courteously, whether in/out of normal working hours, or in/out of the workplace.
+• Everybody should be treated fairly and courteously, whether in/out of normal working hours and in/out of the workplace.

 2. Harassment, discrimination and abusive behaviour

-We are committed to a working environment that is free from verbal, physical or online harassment, bullying and abuse.
-We will treat one another with courtesy, dignity and respect and we will not tolerate any discrimination on grounds of race (including the traveller community), national origin, gender, gender identity or expression, age, disability, marital status, sexual orientation, pregnancy, maternity, socio-economic background, religion or belief.
+Your workplace should be free from verbal, physical or online harassment, bullying and abuse.
+We will treat one another with courtesy, dignity and respect and we will not tolerate any discrimination or harassment on grounds of race (including the traveller community), national origin, gender, gender identity or expression, age, disability, marital status, sexual orientation, pregnancy, maternity, socio-economic background, religion or belief.

-Harassment is any conduct that creates an intimidating, hostile or offensive working environment, violates a person’s dignity or unreasonably interferes with an individual’s work performance.
-A single incident can amount to harassment - it doesn’t have to be an ongoing problem.
+Harassment means conduct that creates an intimidating, hostile or offensive working environment, violates a person’s dignity or unreasonably interferes with an individual’s work performance.
+Conduct that has this effect can be harassment even if the effect was not intended and a single incident can amount to harassment - it doesn’t have to be an ongoing problem.
+The conduct can also take place outside of the workplace or via social media.
 Examples include:

-• threatening behaviour, intimidation, harassment, assaults or violence;
+• threatening behaviour, intimidation, assaults or violence; or

 • abuse of position such as to cause distress to subordinates.
 Any form of reprisal or victimisation against anyone who has raised a concern or participated in an investigation will not be tolerated and will itself be treated as a serious disciplinary matter.